Alaska Air Group (ALK) Q2 2017 Results - Earnings Call Transcript

 And the reason I'm taking the time to reiterate this is because the acquisition of Virgin America provides the necessary platform upon which to continue this profitable growth.
 We will be launching another 30 new markets over the next six months, and we fully expect these to add significantly to our revenue base and profits over time.
 In fact, of the 20 new markets launched in the last nine months, 75% are already profitable, with 60% of them earning well above our cost of capital.
 Growth markets will help us activate the full potential of the Virgin America acquisition.
 This growth is foundational to utility, which in turn drives loyalty and sustainable returns to our shareholders.

 To highlight our progress on utility, San Francisco has gone from 9% utility pre-acquisition to about 55% today and will reach just under 70% by the end of this year.
 By utility, we mean that we will fly non-stop to where 70% of the people out of San Francisco want to go in North America.
 This in turn builds our brand and guest loyalty.
-In our most recent brand (12:01) California, unaided awareness of Alaska Airlines in the past six months has increased 12 points and consideration increased 6 points.
-These are very significant increases to any brand, and we expect to continue to build on this.
+In our most recent brand health tracker for California, unaided awareness of Alaska Airlines in the past six months has increased 12 points and consideration increased 6 points.
+These are very significant increases for any brand, and we expect to continue to build on this.

 Further, 23% of Virgin America bookings in the second quarter came through alaskaair.com, and there were days where this penetration reached nearly 30%.
 Membership in our frequent flyer program continues to grow at a healthy clip across the system.
-And credit card growth program generated $460 million in cash for the first half of 2017, growth in both Mileage Plan and our card portfolio continues to outpace our capacity growth.
+Now our credit card growth program generated $460 million in cash for the first half of 2017, growth in both Mileage Plan and our card portfolio continues to outpace our capacity growth.
 And this underpins our confidence in meeting our loyalty revenue synergies.
 All of this to say is that our strategy is delivering results and that the Alaska brand is being embraced in California post acquisition of Virgin America.

 The second quarter revenue results are a testament to what I've been talking about.
 Revenue increased $183 million or nearly 10%.
 Not only did our load factor outgrow the 5.8% capacity increase to a second quarter record of 86.8%, yields also grew a healthy 1.7%.
 This resulted in RASM growth of 3.5%, notwithstanding our increase in stage length resulted in downward unit revenue pressure of about 1 point.
 We outperformed industry RASM by 20 basis points and outgrew industry capacity by a ratio of 2:1.

 Earlier this month, we began operating from one revenue management system.
 This is an unbelievable achievement within six months.
 This gives the RM team a solid platform from which to manage total network revenues going forward.
 I'm very proud of Kevin and the entire RM team in partnership with Troy and the e-commerce team.
 Brad talked about PSS moving to early Q2.
-For the network and alliances teams, this means we can accelerate some of our revenue synergy initiatives like fleet optimization and driving greater international traffic from our partners given our presence in three largest international gateways off the West Coast.
+For the network and alliances teams, this means we can accelerate some of our revenue synergy initiatives like fleet optimization and driving greater international traffic from our partners given our presence in three largest international gateways of the West Coast.
 We estimate that an early PSS launch will unlock $20 million of incremental profits in 2018.

 Shifting to our capacity outlook, we expect competitive capacity in our markets to be up 2% in the third quarter and about 6% in the fourth quarter.
 That's significantly lower than for the same periods last year.
 We're lowering our full year capacity guidance from 8.5% to just under 8% given we've finalized our schedules for 2017.
 We expect capacity to be up approximately 8% and 12% in Q3 and Q4 respectively.